HaxeFlixel/flixel-docs/documentation/01_tutorial/12-11-game-over-menu.html.md

 	[OptionsState.hx](https://github.com/HaxeFlixel/flixel-demos/blob/master/Tutorials/TurnBasedRPG/source/OptionsState.hx)

 	The `OptionsState` class uses a different spritesheet for the volume adjustment buttons (because they should appear smaller than the default buttons).
-This asset must have 3 frames, one to represent each button state: NORMAL, HIGHLIGHT, and PRESSED.
+This asset must have 3 frames, one to represent each button state: `NORMAL`, `HIGHLIGHT`, and `PRESSED`.
 As long as we set up the frames in that order, the `FlxButton` class will handle the rest.

 	Once again, you can make your own, or use the image below.
 Place it in the `assets/images` folder, and you should be all set.